iotaledger/iota.rs/documentation/docs/libraries/java/api_reference.md

 #### index(): byte []

-Returns the index of an `IndexationPayload`.
+Returns the index of an `TaggedPayload`.

 #### data(): byte []

-Returns the data of an `IndexationPayload`.
+Returns the data of an `TaggedPayload`.

 ### TransactionPayload